-- Signage and orientation for customers should be reviewed and improved as necessary. - Clear information should be provided for customers on products and services available on web sites and in service outlets - Service delivery in outlets should be reviewed to consider how it can be provided in a timely manner.
+- 26. Signage and orientation for customers should be r eviewed and improved as necessary. - 27.
+Clear information should be provided for customers on products and services available on web sites and in service outlets - 28.
+Service delivery in outlets should be reviewed to consider how service delivery can be provided in a timely manner.

-What Are the Next Steps?
+What are the Next Steps

-- The Government accepts the IPAR recommendations. - The Government requires the National Steering Committee to develop a 5 year strategic plan for implementing a policy for achieving World Class Service Delivery.
-The Steering Committee should be expanded to include independent members including representatives of consumers. - The Steering Committee should be charged with undertaking wide spread consultation before coming up with the implementation plan.
-They should take account of the recommendations in this briefing. - · While the Steering Committee is carrying out its tasks, the Government should; - initiate a high profile Know your Rights Campaign; - require all public sector organisations to review their policies, practices and procedures and ensure that they are customer focused; - support the National Task Force continuing with its work program. - The Private Sector Federation should encourage its members to review their policies, practices and procedures using the Toolkit developed by IPAR and ensure that they are customer focused
+- 15. The Governments accepts the recommendations of this report. - 16.
+The Government appoints a National Steering Com mittee to develop a 5 year strategic plan for implementing the policy of Achieving World Class Serv ice Delivery.
+The Steering committee should include independent members including representatives of consumers. - 17.
+The Steering Committee should be charged with undertaking wide spread consultation and coming up with an implementation plan.
+They should take account of the recommendations in this report. - 18.
+However, while the Steering committee is carrying out its task the government should: - 19.
+Initiate a high profile Know your Rights Campaign; - 20.
+Require all public sector organisations to review their policies, practi ces and procedures and ensure that they are customer focused; - 21.
+Support the National Task Force continuing with its programme of work. - 22.
+The Private Sector Federation should encourage its members to review their policies, practices and procedures using the Toolkit provided by IPAR and ensure that they are customer focused